-If you have an existing VLAN attachment, you can create a second one to build redundancy.
-Google recommends redundancy so that if one VLAN attachment fails, the other one can continue to serve traffic.
+If you have an existing VLAN attachment for a Partner Interconnect connection, you can create a second one to build redundancy.
+We recommend redundancy so that if one VLAN attachment fails, the other one can continue to serve traffic.

-To create a redundant VLAN attachment, it must connect to Google in the same metropolitan area (city) as the existing one but in a different edge availability domain.
+To create a redundant VLAN attachment, it must connect to Google Cloud in the same metropolitan area (city) as the existing VLAN attachment but in a different edge availability domain (metro availability zone).

-- For the Select VLAN attachment field, pick the attachment that you want to build redundancy for.
-The new redundant attachment will use the same VPC network and region as the existing one.
+In the Select VLAN attachment field, select the attachment that you want to build redundancy for.
+The new redundant attachment uses the same VPC network and region as the existing one.

-- Cloud Router — Choose a Cloud Router that's not associated
+- Cloud Router: Choose the Cloud Router that's associated

 16550.
 If you don't have an existing Cloud Router that you can use, create one with an ASN of

-is displayed in the console and used by the
+is displayed in the Google Cloud console and is used by the

-- Cloud Router — Choose a Cloud Router that's not associated with the existing attachment.
+- Cloud Router: Choose the Cloud Router that's associated with the existing attachment.
 The Cloud Router must have an ASN of

-- Click Create to create the attachments, which takes a few moments.
+Click Create to create the attachments, which takes a few minutes.

-- After creation is complete, copy the pairing keys.
-You'll need to share these keys with your service provider when you request a connection with them.
+After creation is complete, copy the pairing keys.
+You need to share these keys with your service provider when you request a connection with them.

-You must have a duplicate Cloud Router in the network and region that
+Use the existing Cloud Router in the network and region

-contains the existing VLAN attachment.
-The Cloud Router must have an ASN
+that contains the existing VLAN attachment.
+The Cloud Router must

 16550.
-If you don't have a duplicate Cloud Router, create
+If you don't have an existing Cloud Router

-create a VLAN attachment.
-When you create the Cloud Router, use
+before you create a VLAN attachment.
+When you create the

 Describe your existing VLAN attachment to view its details.
-Record its edge availability domain.
+Record its edge availability domain (metro availability zone).

 Create a VLAN attachment of type